Philadelphia DA Larry Krasner Defends Office's Covering Of Police Wall Of Remembrance Following Backlash

 Eyewitness News asked a third time at the end of the news conference.
 Krasner walked away without answering.

 Krasner did reveal he plans to move the wall after speaking with Outlaw over the weekend.
-It’s not known where exactly it will be placed.MORE NEWS: 2 People Stabbed At Hatfield Township Playground, Officials Say
+It’s not known where exactly it will be placed.MORE NEWS: Philadelphia Weather: Partly Cloudy Tuesday In Philadelphia Region Before Warmer Temperatures Roll In